Good SEO = good web leads, and easier sales. Who doesn’t want that?!

 The clicks flywheel

 Thirdly, you want people actually clicking through to your site.
 Clicks are the oil that Google works on.
-It’s a bit unfair, because the higher up on search results you are, the more people will come to your site.
-In turn, the more people who click on your site, the higher up you get.
+This can feel a bit unfair, because the higher up on search results you are, the more people will click on your site.
+In turn, the more people who click on your site, the higher up you get on search results.

-So the websites who are already ahead, get further ahead.
+In summary, the websites who are already ahead, get further ahead (…an SEO version of the saying: “the rich get richer”).

 2. Spending money with Google (SEM)